shalri/fm-tip-calculator-app/README.md

 a broader scope for learning.

 I had so much fun with this challenge.
 It was challenging but well worth it.
-I am pleased on how I implemented the logic for the app.
+I am pleased with how I implemented the logic for the app.
 This really helped me develop a deeper understanding of hooks.

 This challenge also showed the importance of a `.fig` file.
 I spent most of the time